lightcone0805/ft-blockchain/README.md

 # ft-blockchain
-A simple realization of blockchain(P2P Based)
+A simple test project of blockchain(P2P Based)